Domain Enumeration, Red Teaming

 Get Domain Policy

 The Domain Policy of a Domain can reveal some information such as extracting the policy of the current domain.
 It reads the default domain policy or the domain controller policy for the current domain or a specified domain/domain controller.
-In the demonstration, it can be observer a set of System Access Policy defined which include the Password Expiration Time and Minimum Password Length.
+In the demonstration, a defined set of System Access Policies includes the Password Expiration Time and Minimum Password Length.

 situational_awareness/network/powerview/get_domain_policy